networknt/light-doc/content/en/development/best-practices/debug-log.md

 CMD ["/bin/sh","-c","java -Dlight-4j-config-dir=/config -Dlogback.configurationFile=/config/logback.xml -jar /server.jar"]
 ```

-Above command tells the application to look for logback.xml in the /config folder first before settling down with the default file in src/main/resources folder.
+The above command tells the application to look for logback.xml in the /config folder first before settling down with the default file in src/main/resources folder.
 This setup gives us an opportunity to overwrite the default configuration with externalized logback.xml file.

 When a dockerized application starts, a filesystem directory can be mapped to /config inside the container.
 Here is an example of a docker-compose file.